UCL-ARC/hpc-spack/README.md

 source spacksites/myriad-utilities/init-spacksites-on-myriad.sh
 ```

-Using the default ini file with padded paths:
+Using the default ini file with Spack-placeholder padded paths (if you are building a cluster-deployed stack, do not do this and go to the next step!):

 ```
 # make your new site - we've been prefixing $site_name with initials.